Sage/carbon/docs/tutorials/carbon-rails/introducing-data.md

 So now we have a `UserActions.getData`, which performs an API request and on success will dispatch the event `UserConstants.GET_DATA`.

-Lets now go back to our store, and subscribe it to the dispatched event:
+Let's now go back to our store, and subscribe it to the dispatched event:

 ```js
 // ui/src/stores/user/user.js